Zarkonnen/bumble/README.markdown

 ### Development installation
 * Download or clone Bumble
-* Initialise a virtual environment: `python3 -m venv venv`
+* Initialise and activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
+* Make sure your version of pip is at least 9.0.1
 * Install the required packages using pip: `pip install -r requirements.txt`
 * Then, export the following environment variables:
 * `export DJANGO_SETTINGS_MODULE=bumble.local_settings`